Categories

 Preparing for the Boat Tour

 The excitement began long before we even set foot on the boat.
-After arriving at the base of Fjallsarlon Iceberg Boat Tours, we were all provided with essential gear (jackets and life vests) to shield us from the cold and ensure our safety.
-Although I had already layered up, I couldn’t resist the urge to don the oversized jacket provided.
+After arriving at the base of Fjallsárlón Iceberg Boat Tours, we suited up with jackets and life vests to protect us from the cold and ensure our safety.
+Although I had already layered up, I still put on the oversized jacket provided.
 After all, we were about to get up close and personal with one of nature’s most formidable creations, a glacier.

 The walk to the boat was magical.
 As we followed the path, the massive glacier feeding the lagoon came into full view.
 Its icy blue expanse stretching as far as the eye could see.
-My heart raced with anticipation, knowing I’d soon be gliding across these waters.
 It felt like a scene straight out of one of my all-time favorite movies, Interstellar.

 woman on the shore of the glacier lagoon